UMEssen/dicom-deidentifier-ts/README.md

         // Return true to skip the default deidentification logic and any futher special handlers for this element. return true;
       } else {
-        // Return false if you want to further special handlers, including the default deidentification logic. return false;
+        // Return false if you want to run further special handlers, including the default deidentification logic. return false;
       }
     },